 The McPlant patty was co-developed with Beyond Meat.
 The vegan patty is made with plant-based ingredients including peas, rice, and potatoes.
 It comes on a sesame seed bun with tomato, lettuce, pickles, onions, mayo, ketchup, mustard, and dairy American cheese.
 To make it vegan, simply omit the mayo and cheese.

 “We’re always looking for different ways to innovate and meet our customers’ needs, and with the McPlant, we have a delicious plant-based burger that will appeal to everyone,” says Michelle Graham-Clare, the chief marketing officer for McDonald’s UK and Ireland, in a press release.
 “Whether you’re vegan or just fancy a plant-based patty, we’re confident you will enjoy the McPlant.”

-The three-year “global strategic agreement” between Beyond Meat and McDonald’s, which kicked off in February of this year, doesn’t end with the McPlant.
+The three-year “global strategic agreement” between Beyond Meat and McDonald’s, which kicked off in February of 2021, doesn’t end with the McPlant.
 They will also be working on developing additional plant-based options, like meat-free chicken and pork products… and even a plant-based egg.
 Do we sense a plant-based McMuffin in the works?
 Fingers crossed!